 When to Keep Your Dog and Cat Separated

-Keep your dog and cat separated, if you feel like they are overly aggressive in each other’s presence.
+While allowing your dog to chase the cat around the house can be his form of exercise, it’s best to leep your dog and cat separated, if you feel like they are overly aggressive in each other’s presence.
 Keep your introductions brief, until there is no sign of aggression from either side.
-Some dogs seem to actively hate cats and other animals.
+Some dogs seem to actively hate cats and other animals including birds.

 This display of behavior is more common in especially territorial pets, or adopted dogs that have been abused in their past.
 While this isn’t a rule, some breeds are less likely to get along with cats.
 These “power” breeds, include: rottweilers, Pit Bulls, German Shepherds, and so forth.